jonverve/worms/README.md

 Worm Game is a fun and interactive browser-based game.
 Players control a worm, navigating it around the screen to eat apples and avoid obstacles.
 The game features different difficulty levels, textures, and a dynamic playing area that shrinks over time.

+One of my first programming experiences as a kid was Qbasic Nibbles, which was a Snake game clone.
+I have fond memories of hacking at the code and making improvements and learning the flow of software development, debugging, and adding features. https://en.wikipedia.org/wiki/Nibbles_(video_game)

 ## How to use

 Just download all files into a single folder and open in web browser.
 As of v11, this was debugged and play-tested on PC with Chrome 122.0.6261.70 and Firefox 115.8.0.